Mandatory List Sample Clauses

 • Directory Listings 15.1.1 CBT, as publisher of its White Pages, will include Primary Listings of CLEC’s resale directory customers in its White Pages, and shall cause its publisher to include primary listings of CLEC’s directory customers in its Publisher’s Yellow Pages Directories under the following terms and conditions:

-• Posting of Seniority List A seniority list shall be posted on or before November 30.
-The Employer shall prepare and post electronically a seniority list indicating, by area of certification, the first day worked and the contract status (limited or continuing) of each employee.
-Said list shall be provided to the Association President on or before the date of posting.
+• Posting of Seniority List The Administration shall post the seniority list twice annually by October 1 and March 1 of each work year.
+The seniority list shall be posted on the designated bulletin board in each building/work site and will indicate, by area of certification, license, or entry-level requirement, the first day worked, the date of Board resolution to hire, and the contract status (limited or continuing) of each employee.
+Said list shall be provided by the Superintendent to the Association President on or before the date of posting.

 • White Pages Listings 5.1 BellSouth shall provide <<customer_name>> and their customers access to white pages directory listings under the following terms: